MicrosoftDocs/mixed-reality/mrtk-unity/supported-devices/oculus-quest-mrtk.md

 1. Make sure that the Oculus Plug-in Provider is included in your project by going to **Edit --> Project Settings --> XR Plug-in Management --> Plug-in Providers**

     ![Oculus Plugin Provider](../images/cross-platform/oculus-quest/OculusPluginProvider.png)

+> [!IMPORTANT]
+> You are able to use the [OpenXR Plugin](/windows/mixed-reality/mrtk-unity/configuration/getting-started-with-mrtk-and-xrsdk.md#openxr) to deploy MRTK applications to the Oculus Quest,
+> however, [**controller visualization and hand tracking**](https://developer.oculus.com/documentation/unity/unity-openxr/) are not currently supported on OpenXR.
+>
+> It is recommended to use the Oculus XR Plugin until full support is made available by the Oculus Integration package.

 ## Setting up the Oculus Integration Unity package to enable handtracking